 The pay-as-you-go billing method requires you to pay for the resources that you use.

 - Pay-as-you-go NAT gateways are billed based on the billing cycle.
 Bills are generated and fees are deducted from your account after each billing cycle.

 - You can delete pay-as-you-go NAT gateways at any time.
 After you delete a NAT gateway, the NAT gateway is no longer billed.
 For more information, see Delete a NAT gateway.

-- Pay-by-specification enhanced NAT gateways are billed hourly and bills are generated on an hourly basis.
-If an enhanced NAT gateway is used for less than one hour, the usage duration is rounded up to one hour.
+Total amount that you must pay for a pay-by-data-transfer NAT gateway = Instance fee + Capacity unit (CU) fee.
+You are charged and billed on an hourly basis.
+If you use a NAT gateway for less than 1 hour, the usage duration is rounded up to 1 hour.

 - Instance fee = Instance unit price (CNY/hour) × Usage duration (hours)